ArthurLlew/RenderCube/README.md

    creating duplicates.
 Useful for exporting different pieces of the same _**Minecraft**_ world.
-2) **Unified material.** By default, the importer assigns unique materials to each object and treats name of the object as the material name.
-If the option contains any text, the importer will assign only one material with that name to all imported objects.
+2) **Unified material.** By default, the importer assigns unique materials to each object based on their name (which comes from filename).
+If the option contains any text, the importer will use it as material name (creating duplicates with '.\<numbers\>' at the end by default). option can be paired with **Search for existing materials** option to assign a single unified material to all imported objects.
+3) **Offset.** Offsets geometry by provided vector.

 Limitations and tips
 ---------------------------------------------------------
-1) Some optimization mods (not including Sodium, Rubidium and their addons) that tweak rendering may cause errors.
+1) Some optimization mods (not including Sodium, Rubidium and their addons!) that tweak rendering may cause errors.
 2) No _**Java**_ exceptions encountered while rendering should crash the game.
 All exceptions that interrupt rendering are logged.